 - Customer satisfaction survey administrators.

-- Credit Reference Agencies, in order to process your application, we will perform credit and identity checks on you with one or more credit reference agencies (“CRAs”).
-Where you take banking services from us we may also make periodic searches at CRAs to manage your account with us.
+- Credit Reference Agencies, in order to process your application, we will perform credit and identity checks on you with one or more Credit Reference Agencies.
+Where you take banking services from us we may also make periodic searches at Credit Reference Agencies to manage your account with us.

 We will use this information to: